Higher-categorical combinatorics of configuration spaces of Euclidean space: Exit-paths in the Fox-Neuwirth unital Ran space of Lg

 which selects a diagram of finite sets

 is the space of compatible embeddings

 where each embedding is over $\ds \Delta^p$ and the downward arrows on the lefthand side are induced by the downward arrows of (\ref{ppointover}).
 This embedding space is given the compact-open topology; the structure maps are evident.
-Observation~\ref{phii} defines a canonical functor $\Exit\bigl(\Ranu(\un{\R}^n)\bigr) \to \Fin^\op$. \end{definition}